-However, customer support seems to be under strain due to the massive number of users that the VPN has.
-Considering the cost of the Premium service - which is very similar to other services that provide exceptional support - this is a disappointment because other services manage fine.
+Hotspot Shield's customer support seems to be under strain due to the massive number of users it has.
+Considering the cost of the Premium service, this is a disappointment because other services manage fine.

 Hotspot Shield Premium Trial

 Click on the "Get Hotspot Shield" button to access the download page.
 The download of the installer will begin automatically.

 When you first launch it, you'll be given the option to sign up for a seven-day free trial of the paid version.
 Enter your credit card details in order to access the trial of Hotspot Shield Premium.